gerbyzation/interactiveStory/other/spec.md

 Lovely Atmosphere created by the story, keeps the story "moving", good use of pictures, the never-ending tale was a curious way to tell the story, overall, very enjoyable.

+James Harris:

+Very nicely designed story.
+I love the fade ins and the transparent menu above the images.
+The story itself was good too, I actually read all of it unlike other stories.
+It was not a long chunk to read which kept me interested.
+Really cool overall but it could be longer.

 - What changes are you going to make based on your feedback?